remykarem/dijkstra-python/README.md

-# Dijkstra algorithm for shortest path
+# Dijkstra's algorithm for shortest path

 ```python
 >>> from dijsktra import Graph